f5businessdevelopment/helm-charts/README.md

   `helm repo add f5businessdevelopment https://f5businessdevelopment.github.io/helm-charts`

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
-You can then run `helm search repo f5businessdevelopment` to see the charts.
+You can then run `helm search repo f5businessdevelopment --versions` to see the charts.